 Getting Over the Effects of General Anesthetic

-We use general anesthetics during our surgical procedures in order to render your pet unconscious and to prevent them from feeling any pain during the operation.
+We use general anesthetics during our surgical procedures to render your pet unconscious and to prevent them from feeling any pain during the operation.
 It can take some time for the effects to wear off after the procedure is completed.

 Feeding Your Cat After Surgery

 If your cat is not eating after surgery, don't be alarmed.
-Expect your cat's appetite to return within about 24 hours following their procedure.
-At that point, your pet can gradually start to eat their regular food again.
+Expect your cat's appetite to return within about 24 hours following the procedure.
+At that point, your pet can gradually start to eat its regular food again.
 If you find that your pet’s appetite hasn’t returned within 48 hours, contact your veterinarian or veterinary surgeon.
 Loss of appetite can be a sign of infection or pain.